A

 BATH:

-This is a process by which mom and dad drench the floor,
+This is a process by which mom and dad drench the floor, walls and themselves.

 You can help by shaking vigorously and frequently.